eclipse-openj9/openj9/doc/compiler/MicroJIT/README.md

-The templates MicroJIT uses for its code generation are written in a mix of the target architecture's assembly (for the NASM assembler) and assembler macros used to abstract some of the vISA operations away into a domain specific language ([DSL](DSL.md)).
+The templates MicroJIT uses for its code generation are written in a mix of the target architecture's assembly (for the NASM assembler) and assembler macros used to abstract some of the vISA operations away into a domain-specific language ([DSL](DSL.md)).

 To try MicroJIT, first build your JVM with a configuration using the `--enable-microjit` option (see the openj9-openjdk-jdk8 project).
 Then, once built, use the `-Xjit:mjitEnabled=1,mjitCount=20` options.
-You can use other values for `mjitCount` than 20, but peer-reviewed researh shows that this value is a good estimation of the best count for similar template-based JITs on JVM benchmarks.
+You can use other values for `mjitCount` than 20, but peer-reviewed research shows that this value is a good estimation of the best count for similar template-based JITs on JVM benchmarks.

 MicroJIT is an experimental feature.
 It currently does not compile all methods, and will